wetryingtodorock/getblock-docs/en/rpc-service/fuse/ws/fuse_eth_getBalance.md

 ---
-title: fuse:eth_getBalance \[WebSocket\]
+title: fuse:eth_getBalance - Fuse Network
-description: Returns the balance of the account of given address.
+description: Example code for the fuse:eth_getBalance ws method. Сomplete guide on how to use fuse:eth_getBalance ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters